Bogd Khanate of Mongolia

 Three historical currents were at work during this period.
 The first was the efforts of the Mongols to form an independent, theocratic state that included Inner Mongolia, Barga (also known as Hulunbuir), Upper Mongolia, Western Mongolia and Tannu Uriankhai ("pan-Mongolism").
 The second was the Russian Empire's determination to achieve the twin goals of establishing its own preeminence in the country but at the same time ensuring Outer Mongolia's autonomy within the nascent Republic of China (ROC).
 The third was the ultimate success of the ROC in eliminating Outer Mongolian autonomy and establishing its full sovereignty over the region from 1919 to 1921.
+Finally, under the influence of the Russian Civil War, the Mongols expelled the Chinese warlords in 1921, and Mongolia regained its independence under the leadership of the Communists.

 Name

 The Mongolian name used is generally "Olnoo Örgögdsön Mongol Uls" (Олноо Өргөгдсөн Монгол Улс, State of Mongolia Elevated by the Many) or "Khaant uls" (хаант улс, khagan country).
+From 1915 to 1919, Outer Mongolia was under Chinese suzerainty and was called the "Periods of Mongolian Autonomy".

 Mongolian Revolution of 1911

-On 2 February 1913 the Bogd Khanate sent Mongolian cavalry forces to liberate Inner Mongolia from China.
+On 2 February 1913. the Bogd Khanate sent Mongolian cavalry forces to liberate Inner Mongolia from China.
 The Russian Empire refused to sell weapons to the Bogd Khanate, and Russian Tsar Nicholas II spoke of "Mongolian imperialism".
 The only country to recognize Mongolia as a legitimate state was Tibet, which also declared its independence from Qing China.
 Tibet and Mongolia later signed a friendship treaty and affirmed mutual recognition.